-Four presenters from different generations, social-economic backgrounds, traditions, etc will respond to a set of questions concerning their own faith journey as an individual and as part of the larger church community (20-30 min).
+Four presenters from different generations, social-economic classes, traditions, etc will respond to a set of questions concerning their own faith journey as an individual and as part of the larger church community (25 min).
 As you listen, you take note of ideas/comments/thoughts that resonate with you or that create tension in you.
 Why do you want to agree with a person on some things but disagree with (even correct) them on others?

 There will be a time of response and conversation afterward each presentation.

 Begins Thursday May 13, 7:00pm (via Zoom).
 This will be the introductory session.
 The study will run for 5 weeks (until June 10).
 Connect with Dave if you would like to sign-up